dansholds/grapple-comps-min/content/posts/14742-winter-impact-bjj-gi-2024.md

 FRIDAY 6PM WE HAVE THE FULLS CHEDULE AT SMOOTHCOMP

-Where: SUMMIT ACADEMY K-6
+Where- SUMMIT ACADEMY K-6

 Brazilian Jiu-Jitsu Gi Only

-Where: Summit Academy -k6
+Where- Summit Academy -k6

 1940 W 14400 S -